rovinski/rovinski.github.io/applicants/extern_phd_guide.md

 * **Summer**
   * You should begin requesting your letters of reference from trusted mentors
   * Take an English proficiency exam, [if required](#english-proficiency-exam)
 * **September -- November**: PhD application opens.
-Check the NYU Tandon application portal for details.
+Check the NYU Tandon [application portal](https://apply.engineering.nyu.edu/apply/) for details.
-* **December**: PhD application closes.
+* **December**: PhD application closes, usually <u>December 1</u>, but check the portal to confirm.
 You should have your application in by the deadline.
 It is fine for letters of reference to come in shortly after the deadline, but earlier is better.
 * **December -- March**: Applications are reviewed.
-It takes some time to collect all documents, letters, etc.
+Please note it can take quite some time to collect all documents, transcripts, transcript translations, recommendation letters, etc.
 * **February -- April**: Admission decisions are released.
+The timing is highly variable.
 * **April 15**: [CGS deadline to accept an offer of admission](https://cgsnet.org/resources/for-current-prospective-graduate-students/april-15-resolution).
 NYU is a member of CGS and abides by this.
 * **April**: Waitlist admissions.
 A very small percentage of students will be waitlisted and may be